helm/charts/stable/sonarqube/README.md

 $ helm install stable/sonarqube
 ```

 The above command deploys Sonarqube on the Kubernetes cluster in the default configuration.
-The [configuration](#configuration) section lists the parameters that can be configured during installation
+The [configuration](#configuration) section lists the parameters that can be configured during installation.

-The default login is admin/admin
+The default login is admin/admin.

 ## Uninstalling the chart